Event List Interactions

 Security Requirements and Controls

-Event List Interactions allows to actively interact with the data and explore it in deep detail.
-These interactions are added as options in the Event List, and work as quick workflows triggered directly from the search results.
+Event List Interactions allows to interact actively with the data and explore it in deep detail.
+These interactions are added as options in the Event list, and work as quick workflows triggered directly from the search results.

 For example, every time an event includes an IP address, you can:

-• Trigger a look up in an external system directly from the Event List — a kind of "WHOIS" search based on the IP address found in the event.
+• Trigger a look up in an external system directly from the Event list — a kind of "WHOIS" search based on the IP address found in the event.

 • Control the context in which the interaction should be displayed, to only show it in events that actually have the field IP address — because this interaction makes sense only if such specific condition is met.

-Event List Interactions are available within a certain scope — that is, they apply to some given Repositories & Views.
+Event list interactions are available within a certain scope — that is, they apply to some given Repositories & Views.

-These scoped interactions are collected in an overview page from which to create more preset interactions, or where other users in the Organization access to reuse the interactions you have created, see Figure 77, “Interactions Overview”.
+These scoped interactions are collected in an overview page from which to create more preset interactions, or where other users in the Organization access to reuse the interactions you have created, see Figure 85, “Interactions Overview”.

 Not every user can see, configure or edit these interactions, this depends on the permissions set for them in the given repository.

-Once created, these interactions are displayed in the Event List for every search within a repository.
+Once created, these interactions are displayed in the Event list for every search within a repository.

-For the steps on how to configure Event List Interactions, see Creating Event List Interactions.
+For the steps on how to configure Event List interactions, see Creating Event List Interactions.

 Creating Event List Interactions